-Hammond Castle Museum is closed for the season and will reopen Spring 2019.
-The Museum will be open weekends from 10 AM to 4 PM in the Spring, with the last tickets sold at 3:30 PM.
-Beginning in June and extending through September 1, 2019, we are open Tuesdays through Sundays from 10 AM to 4 PM, also with the last ticket sold at 3:30.
-For the month of September we are open on the weekends only, both Saturday and Sunday, 10 AM to 4 PM.
-We are closed on Mondays and National Holidays.
+Hammond Castle Museum is closed for the season and will reopen Saturday May 4, 2019.
+The Museum will be open Saturdays and Sundays in May from 10 AM to 4 PM, with the last tickets sold at 3:30 PM.
+Beginning on Saturday June 1, 2019 and extending through September 30th, 2019, we are open 7 days of the week from 10 AM to 4 PM, also with the last ticket sold at 3:30.
+We are closed on National Holidays.

-Self Guided: Our daily visitors typically take a self-guided tour.
-Admission tickets are purchased in the gift shop inside the front door, where you will obtain a 16-page brochure of the museum featuring a centerfold map showing the castle interior and grounds.
+Guided Tours: With admission you may choose between a guided tour or self-guided tour.
+Tours are available approximately every 90 minutes.
+The self guided tour includes a 16-page brochure of the museum featuring a centerfold map showing the castle interior and grounds.
 This brochure is keyed to the suggested route through the building.
 Before proceeding, you are encouraged to watch the continuous 12-minute video presentation in the lobby, which will introduce you to John Hays Hammond, Jr. (1888-1965) and his castle home.
 During your visit, staff guides will be circulating to answer your questions.

 Thursday Night Candlelight Tours